bfoersterling/tidynames/docs/strategy.md

 - remove non-ascii characters
 - remove shell characters that have a special meaning
 - remove characters that are not suitable for file names

+The removal stage could be done entirely with a RangeTable.